 Fighting loneliness and polarization in the UK by connecting seniors and young professionals to build new and lasting relationships

 The Cares Family brings elderly neighbors and young professionals together to combat social isolation and polarization, connecting people to their changing communities and bridging generational, cultural, digital, and attitudinal divides in ways that can deepen civic ties, optimism, and engagement.
-Some 4,000 seniors and 4,000 young people have so far shared more than 40,000 hours in social clubs, buddy programs, community fundraisers, and grassroots outreach across three community networks (North London, South London, Manchester).
+Some 13,000 seniors and 12,000 young people have so far shared more than 250,000 hours in social clubs, buddy programs, community fundraisers, and grassroots outreach across five community networks (in Manchester, Liverpool, East London, South London and North London).
 Both groups report now feeling more tied to their communities and more appreciative of each other and of the wider world.
-Part of a larger, transatlantic movement for intergenerational connection, Cares works especially hard to strip the “charity” aspect from its work, instead emphasizing two-way, cross-age relationships, treating seniors not as victims to help, but as people with contributions to make for communal good.
+Part of a larger, transatlantic movement for intergenerational connection, The Cares Family works especially hard to strip the “charity” aspect from its work, instead emphasizing two-way, cross-age relationships, treating seniors not as victims to help, but as people with contributions to make for communal good.
+The Cares Family is now sharing its learning with bridge-builders all across the UK through its national Multiplier program.

 Eugene Warren, an 85-year-old New Yorker I worked with for a year, who helped rejuvenate his city through business and community.